iterami/Docs.htm/common/guides/json.md

         1, 1, 1, 1
       ],

-      // Required array of numbers indicating the position of each vertex,
+      // Required array of numbers indicating the translation of each vertex,
       //   relative to the entity translation.
       // Each row is: x, y, z, w
       "vertices": [